imbue-ai/self_supervised/README.md

 trainer.fit(model)
 trainer.save_checkpoint("example.ckpt")
 ```

-This is not super efficient as it still has the separate offline network, and so it does each embedding calculation twice.
-However, it is sufficient for comparing the methods with each other.

 **Note for multi-GPU setups**: this currently only uses negatives on the same GPU, and will not sync negatives across multiple GPUs.